 Psychologists for Peace

-Peace Research Award
+Peace Project Award

 The Award is made annually to a student enrolled in an accredited fourth year psychology program or Masters by coursework psychology program who has conducted a research project on a peace-related topic.

-Previous Peace Research Award Winners
+Previous Peace Project Award Winners

 2022